pivot-access-ltd/bma-offline-docs/originals/hardening-your-maas-installation.md

 <h3 id="heading--web-server-logs-subsection">Web server logs</h3>

 Detecting malicious activity directed toward your Web server is best done with a log analysis tool.
-If you want to review the raw logs directly, you can look for them in:
+If you want to review the raw logs directly, you can look for them in two places:

-* `/var/log/httpd/`, `/var/log/apache`, or `/var/log/apache2` (in the case of Apache), or
+1. `/var/log/httpd/`, `/var/log/apache`, or `/var/log/apache2` (in the case of Apache), or

-* the path given in `/etc/nginx/nginx.conf` or given in your site configuration file, which itself is found at the path `/etc/nginx/sites-available` (in the case of nginx -- look for the `access_log` directive).
+2. the path given in `/etc/nginx/nginx.conf` or given in your site configuration file, which itself is found at the path `/etc/nginx/sites-available` (in the case of nginx -- look for the `access_log` directive).

 Web server log analysis is also an art form, so we don't plan to offer a comprehensive tutorial here, but here are few examples of things to look for in your logs:

-* multiple requests in less than one second, or some other appropriate time-frame.
+1. multiple requests in less than one second, or some other appropriate time-frame.

-* multiple secure/login page accesses in a one-minute window, especially when they fail.
+2. multiple secure/login page accesses in a one-minute window, especially when they fail.

-* attempts to access non-existent pages using different paths or query parameters (e.g., `135.25.48.19:5250/maas/index.html`).
+3. attempts to access non-existent pages using different paths or query parameters (e.g., `135.25.48.19:5250/maas/index.html`).

-* look out for SQL injection attacks, for example:
+4. look out for SQL injection attacks, for example:

     84.55.41.57- - [14/Apr/2016:08:22:13 0100]
     "GET /wordpress/wp-content/plugins/custom_plugin/check_user.php?userid=1